akashzeno/joke-teller/README.md

 # joke-teller
- A joke speaking web app
+ A joke speaking web app that uses text to speech api